-As a first-time parent, you likely have quite a bit of work to do in advance of the baby’s arrival.
-You may need to create and furnish a nursery for your child, stock up on diapers, bottles, clothes, toys, and so much more.
+As a first-time parent, you likely have quite a bit of work to do before the baby arrives.
+You may need to create and furnish a nursery for your child, and stock up on diapers, bottles, clothes, toys, and so much more.

 And if you have friends, family, or neighbors that already have children, they may be looking to unload some of the gear their children no longer use.
 Things like cribs, playpens, toys, books, and clothes are all great for passing down.

-As a new parent, you’re about to incur all sorts of costs you may have never thought of, and failing to prepare for unexpected situations could leave you in a pickle.
+As a new parent, you’re about to incur all sorts of costs you may have never thought of.

-Now that you have a child, having an emergency fund is even more important.
+Now that you have a child or one is due, having an emergency fund is even more important.
 You’re now responsible for all of their needs, and there may be unplanned costs that pop up along the way.
-Preparing for them now can set you up for financial success down the road.

-Saving for an emergency is a process and it’s okay to start small — even just $25 a week will add up over time.
-Some people opt to store their emergency fund in a savings or checking account, which can be accessed quickly in a pinch.
+Saving for an emergency is a process, and it’s okay to start small — even just $25 a week will add up over time.
+Some people opt to store their emergency fund in a high-yield savings account or checking account.

 Before you had children, maybe you cooked the majority of your meals at home, did all of the house cleaning weekly, prepped meals, and meticulously shopped for groceries to stay on budget.